 UCSC faculty, staff and currently enrolled students.
 Community patrons and UC alumni should consult with their local public library.

-Though we provide ILL services to eligible UCSC patrons at no charge, the cost of an interlibrary loan transaction can range from about $20 to $50.
-Please request only those materials necessary for your research, retrieve items promptly after being notified of their receipt, and return materials on or before the due date.
+Though we provide ILL services to eligible UCSC patrons at no charge, the cost of an interlibrary loan transaction can range from $20 to $50 and up.
+Please request only those materials necessary for your research, retrieve items promptly after being notified of their arrival, and return materials on or before the due date.

 The fastest and most accurate method for UCSC users to borrow items from other libraries is to use the "Melvyl Request" feature available in: